The respectable seaside resort of Hastings is one of the original Cinque Ports (a pre Tudor navy defence) that once guarded our shores.

 Tel: 01424 461446

-Built a year after the 1066 conquest, it was one of many castles built by William the Conqueror throughout the country.
+Built one year after the 1066 conquest, it was one of many castles built by William the Conqueror throughout the country.
 Initially it was a simple wooden palisade on the cliff-top above the town.
 This was later developed into a stone built castle, the ruins of which are now open to visitors.

 Opening times: Easter to Sept, daily, 10am to 3pm - Admission Charge